Back to blog

 This mobile app tracking SDK collects user interaction data and sends it into your mobile app analytics solution, where it will be processed and converted into insights on a dashboard for your product team.

-It is important to know that your choice of SDK could make or break your mobile app.
+Your choice of SDK could make or break your mobile app.
 App performance issues are often directly caused by the SDKs you put in your app.

 It’s critical to choose a low-risk and high-performance SDK because it has a direct impact on the end user’s experience of your app.
 A high-risk, poor-performing SDK can result in: